Cellebrite Mobile Forensic Fundamentals (CMFF)

 - Discussion of the data extraction approach

-- Identifying tools and equipment for seizing mobile devices as evidence
+- Tools and equipment for seizing mobile devices as evidence

-- Applying proper procedures for seizing mobile devices in a manner that preserves evidence integrity
+- Proper procedures for seizing mobile devices in a manner that preserves evidence integrity

-- How to sterilize media to be used for storage of evidence
+- Sterilize media to be used for storage of evidence

-- How to import a UFDR file into UFED Reader for analysis and reporting
+- Import a UFDR file into Cellebrite Reader for analysis and reporting